anezovic1/attendance-tracker/README.md

 # Project Description

-This project was done as part of the _Web Technologies_ course and is the first application I've created.
+This project was done as part of the _Web Technologies_ course and is the first web application I've created.

 ## Technologies